viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 Recall has the following software requirements:

 Recall takes advantage of just in time decryption protected by [Windows Hello Enhanced Sign-in Security (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security).
 To allow Windows to take snapshots, and to launch and use Recall, users must authenticate using [Windows Hello](/windows/security/identity-protection/hello-for-business/).
 Users need to enroll into Windows Hello with at least one biometric sign-in option enabled, either facial recognition or a fingerprint.
-The user's search index database for Recall is also encrypted.
+The user's search index database for Recall is also encrypted and BitLocker is enabled by default on Windows 11.
+Each time Recall is launched it requires the user to confirm their identity before it opens and before snapshots are accessed.

 ## Supported browsers